onecooljimoke/HeuristicsProject/notes.md

 - macroboard index = row + (column / 3)

 ## Initial Goals
+### Goal 1: Build a bot that can accept input, choose a random, legal move
+            and output the move in the correct format
 1. Accept from input
 2. Determine the type of input
    1. Settings